 Realistic Polymer Clay Miniature Apples Tutorial

-Did you know there’s a whole world of polymer clay miniature apples tutorials or food items out there?
-My students love making delicious-looking polymer clay fruits, vegetables, and even desserts!
-Like the novelty of tiny toys, there’s just something fun about miniature food.
+Did you know there's a whole world of polymer clay miniature food items out there?
+My students love making delicious looking polymer clay fruits, vegetables, and even desserts!
+Like the novelty of tiny toys, there's just something fun about miniature food.
 We make them for enjoyment in my art class, but these could totally be used as a dollhouse miniature item.
 They would be perfect for doll food in a dollhouse kitchen

-What’s the best clay to use for polymer clay miniature Apple food items?
+What's the best clay to use for polymer clay miniature food items?

 My absolute favorite clay to use for polymer clay miniature food items is Sculpey polymer clay.
 Sculpey clay is a breeze to work with.
-It’s super pliable so that you can shape it just right, and it bakes up strong, ensuring your realistic mini food will last through countless hours of use.
-Plus, the range of colors means you can easily adapt this tutorial to fit any mini fruit or any miniature vegetable.
+It's super pliable, so you can shape it just right, and it bakes up strong, ensuring your realistic mini food will last through countless hours of use.
+Plus, the range of colors means you can easily adapt this tutorial to fit any mini fruits or any miniature vegetable.

 What you'll need to make a polymer clay miniature apple